ExpertiseConflict Resolution and Peace-building

 There Are 80,000 Stateless People in Lebanon.
 She Aims to Change That OZY.com Sept 12, 2019

 Lina has published extensively on the impact of the denial of citizenship rights to women in the Middle East and North Africa.
 She has considerable experience working with international and regional organizations and foundations, public institutions, universities, community organizations, and media outlets in the MENA region, with particular focus on furthering the understanding of gender and feminist theory and mainstreaming gender in development programs and policies.

-She holds an M.A. in public health from the American University in Beirut and was formerly a PhD candidate in gender and public policy at AUT in New Zealand.
+She holds an M.A. in public health from the American University in Beirut and was a PhD candidate in gender and public policy at AUT in New Zealand.